espressomd/espresso/doc/sphinx/lb.rst

 Python script, the :class:`~espressomd.lb.LBFluid` object can be substituted with the :class:`~espressomd.lb.LBFluidGPU` object to switch from CPU based to GPU based execution.
-For further information on CUDA support see section :ref:`GPU Acceleration with CUDA`.
+For further information on CUDA support see section :ref:`CUDA acceleration`.

 The following minimal example demonstrates how to use the GPU implementation of the LBM in analogy to the example for the CPU given in section